 Galahad achieves the Grail through innate perfection.
 He is the grace that descends from above — unearned, unmerited, absolute.
 He represents the possibility of direct divine intervention in human affairs.
 But he cannot remain in the world: perfection and incarnation are incompatible.
 He dies in ecstasy the moment he looks into the Grail's mystery.
 His path is vertical: straight up, straight out.

 Bors achieves the Grail through stubborn faithfulness.
 He is the ordinary good man who simply never stops trying, never stops making the right moral choice at each crossroads.
-He alone returns to tell the tale.
-His path is horizontal: through the world, bearing witness, carrying the memory back to those who stayed behind.
+He alone returns to tell the tale of his sacred venture.
+His path is horizontal: through the world, bearing witness, carrying the memory back to those who stayed behind and await the gnosis from him, their knight, a humane avatar.

 ⚔ The Tale of Bors de Ganis